R4 (Rodalies de Catalunya): List of stations

-2018 and 2019 derailments
+Incidents

 On 20 November 2018, a train on this line derailed due to a landslide between the Vacarisses and Vacarisses Torreblanca stations, causing one death and 49 injuries.
 Another derailment occurred on 8 February 2019 between Sant Vicenç de Castellet and Manresa, killing the driver and injuring several other people.

+A train on line R4 crashed into a failed retaining wall on 20 January 2026 near Gelida, killing the train driver and injuring 37 passengers.
+The incident in Gelida occurred days after a separate crash involving two high-speed trains in the province of Córdoba.